Carajicomedia: Censorship and the Index Librorum Prohibitorum

 As Juri Lotman and Boris Uspensky have explained, high culture is always looking for ways of erasing from memory texts that it considers dangerous (216).
 This is true of the burlesque poetry of the Cancionero general.
-However, although a certain amount of hostility and reproof about Carajicomedia's obscene language and content was to be expected from the religious establishment, its explicit sexuality was really a minor concern in the early modern era.
+However, although a certain amount of hostility and reproof about Carajicomedias obscene language and content was to be expected from the religious establishment, its explicit sexuality was really a minor concern in the early modern era.

 Nevertheless, early (and disorganized) attempts at its suppression by prudish readers coalesced with the publication of the Index Librorum Prohibitorum (1559, Index of Prohibited Authors and Books), which banned all “burlas” from being published or read.
 This may explain why the Cancionero de obras de burlas was not reprinted.
 Its suppression, however, was more because some of its poems mocked religious texts and figures, or portrayed friars unfavorably, and not because its compositions offended sexual mores.
 Faced with a more organized hostility from the Inquisitorial establishment, it is not surprising that the Cancionero de obras de burlas prouocātes a risa (and Carajicomedia) survives in only one copy (British Library H C.20.b.22).

 Importance

 Carajicomedia is the most significant satire produced in early Modern Europe before La cazzaria (The Book of the Prick) of Antonio Vignali (Marcantonio Piccolomini).
-Its risqué nature does not keep it from being among the most complex literary creations of any kind written between Fernando de Rojas’s La Tragicomedia de Calisto y Melibea (1499, Tragicomedy of Calisto and Melibea) and Lazarillo de Tormes (1554).
+Its risqué nature does not keep it from being among the most complex literary creations of any kind written between Fernando de Rojas's La Tragicomedia de Calisto y Melibea (1499, Tragicomedy of Calisto and Melibea) and Lazarillo de Tormes (1554).
 One of the earliest works of propaganda, it is an excellent measure of the level of education of the nobility and the upper middle class.
 Its anti-religious nature makes it unlike most of the works that are consecrated by the Spanish literary tradition.
 It is one of the clearest reflections extant of Christian attitudes towards conversos, women, and the auto de fe.
 It is also one of the earliest manifestations of the controversy between Castilian and Latinizing or Italianizing poets, and the first occurrence of a narrative device in which an author, the glossator in this case, claims to be correcting a previously existing version of a story written by another character, Fray Bugeo, while adding his own material.
 In other words, it partakes of the same narrative game that has been heretofore associated with Miguel de Cervantes’s narrator in Don Quijote and the false Arab historian Cide Hamete Benengeli.